SEED-platform/seed/README-osx.md

 ## Prerequisites

 These instructions assume you have/use [Macports](https://www.macports.org/).
-The workflow has been testing with homebrew as well, but is not directly supported.
+The workflow has been tested with homebrew as well, but is not directly supported.
 You system should have the following dependencies already installed:

 * git (`port install git` or `brew install git`)
 * Mercurial (`port install hg` or `brew install mercurial`)